TVEGesdOfficial/TVEGesdOfficial/README.md

 - 🌱 I’m currently learning **Batch & Python**

-- 👨‍💻 All of my projects are available at [Github](https://github.com/Smug246?tab=repositories)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/tvegesdofficial?tab=repositories)

-- 📫 You can reach me by joining my [Telegram](https://t.me/lunaxsmug)
+- 📫 You can reach me by joining my [Discord (still not up)]

 <h3 align="left">Tech Stack</h3>